imatix/gsl/README.txt

         endfor
     endfor

 The include command executes GSL code in another file.
-We're going to do all the hard work in a separate file, which I've called template.gsl, so that it's easy to change the HTML generation independently from the top-level GSL code.
+We're going to do all the hard work in a separate file, which I've called `template.gsl`, so that it's easy to change the HTML generation independently from the top-level GSL code.
 This is good practice for several reasons:

 It's nice, in larger projects, that each big code generation task sits in its own file where it can be owned by a single person.